emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

 documentation are all in OpenSSL format.<br/>

-NOTE: Certain cipher suites are only compatible with specific TLS <code>versions</code> ('tlsv1.1', 'tlsv1.2' or 'tlsv1.3') incompatible cipher suites will be silently dropped.
+NOTE: Certain cipher suites are only compatible with specific TLS `versions` ('tlsv1.1', 'tlsv1.2' or 'tlsv1.3') incompatible cipher suites will be silently dropped.
-For instance, if only 'tlsv1.3' is given in the <code>versions</code>, configuring cipher suites for other versions will have no effect.
+For instance, if only 'tlsv1.3' is given in the `versions`, configuring cipher suites for other versions will have no effect.
 <br/>

 NOTE: PSK ciphers are suppressed by 'tlsv1.3' version config<br/>
-If PSK cipher suites are intended, 'tlsv1.3' should be disabled from <code>versions</code>.<br/>
+If PSK cipher suites are intended, 'tlsv1.3' should be disabled from `versions`.<br/>
-PSK cipher suites: <code>"RSA-PSK-AES256-GCM-SHA384,RSA-PSK-AES256-CBC-SHA384, RSA-PSK-AES128-GCM-SHA256,RSA-PSK-AES128-CBC-SHA256,
+PSK cipher suites: `"RSA-PSK-AES256-GCM-SHA384,RSA-PSK-AES256-CBC-SHA384, RSA-PSK-AES128-GCM-SHA256,RSA-PSK-AES128-CBC-SHA256,
 RSA-PSK-AES256-CBC-SHA,RSA-PSK-AES128-CBC-SHA,
-RSA-PSK-DES-CBC3-SHA,RSA-PSK-RC4-SHA"</code>
+RSA-PSK-DES-CBC3-SHA,RSA-PSK-RC4-SHA"`

 **dashboard.listeners.https.user_lookup_fun**